sys-bio/tellurium/docs/README.md

 * creates the `html` documentation (analoque to minimal build)

 ## Open Issues
+* API `.. autofunction::` & `automodule:: create` created locally but not on readthedocs.org
 * links between functions in documentation (i.e. hyperlinks between functions for easy navigation in API)